Xabi Alonso: 2006 World Cup

-Alonso was named in the Spanish squad for the 2006 FIFA World Cup and he scored Spain's first goal of the tournament, his first international goal, against Ukraine on 14 June 2006.
-After Spain won all their games of the group phase, they were beaten by the eventual finalists France in the first knockout stage of the tournament.
+Alonso was named in Spain’s squad for the 2006 FIFA World Cup and he scored their first goal of the tournament, which was his first international goal, against Ukraine on 14 June 2006.
+After Spain won all their games of the group stage, they were eliminated by the eventual finalists France in the Round of 16 of the tournament.

 Euro 2008

 Liverpool's 2007–08 season finished trophyless but the opportunity to win honours awaited Alonso in the form of the Euro 2008 tournament.
-Alonso featured mainly as a substitute but, with key players resting, he captained Spain in the final group game against Greece, earning the man of the match award.
+Alonso featured mainly as a substitute but, with key players resting, he captained Spain in their final group game against Greece, earning the man of the match award.
 Despite a strong performance, he could not attain a starting position in the team, highlighting Spain's strength in depth.
 Spain went on to win the tournament and he featured in four of their six matches.
-Speaking to Spanish journalist Guillem Balagué, he said that Spain's victory was deserved and the players' teamwork had been crucial to the team's undefeated run in the tournament.
+Speaking to Spanish journalist Guillem Balagué, he said Spain's victory was deserved and the players' teamwork was crucial to the team's undefeated run in the tournament.
 Alonso was ecstatic at the achievement, stating, "It's incredible and we're all walking around in a dream.
 It's fantastic."
 Alonso scored twice in a 3–0 win in a friendly against Denmark on 20 August.

 2009 Confederations Cup

 At the 2009 FIFA Confederations Cup in South Africa, Spain were eliminated in the semi-finals by the United States.
-In the third-place play-off against the hosts, the game went to extra time after finishing 2–2; Alonso scored a free kick in the 107th minute to win the game.
+In the third-place play-off against the hosts, the game went to extra time after finishing 2–2; Alonso scored a free-kick in the 107th minute to win the game.

 2010 World Cup

-Alonso started every game for Spain during the 2010 tournament, playing alongside Sergio Busquets and Xavi in midfield and helping his side to lift their first World Cup trophy.
-In the 28th minute of the final against the Netherlands, he received a "Kung fu-style" kick to the chest from Dutch midfielder Nigel de Jong, the foul was controversial since it appeared to be a foul worthy of a straight red, but was only ruled out to be a yellow card given by referee Howard Webb.
+Alonso started every game for Spain during the 2010 tournament, playing alongside Sergio Busquets and Xavi in midfield and helping his side lift their first World Cup trophy.
+In the 28th minute of the final against the Netherlands, he received a "Kung fu-style" kick to the chest from Dutch midfielder Nigel de Jong, the foul was controversial since it appeared to be a foul worthy of a straight red, but was only ruled to be a yellow card by referee Howard Webb.
 This left Alonso in pain and in fear of a broken rib.
 Despite this pain, he continued playing on for another hour.